 freshly ground black pepper

-Bring a small, shallow saucepan filled with water to a boil.
+1. Bring a small, shallow saucepan filled with water to a boil.
 Add a capful of vinegar.
 Crack eggs, one at a time, into a ramekin or small vessel.
 Reduce the heat of the pot to just a simmer — seriously, the water should hardly be moving.
-Gently drop the egg into the water.
-Turn up the heat to achieve that very subtle simmer, then add another egg in the same manner to the pan.
+Using the end of a wooden spoon, swirl the water to create a mini whirlpool.
+Gently drop the egg into the center of this whirlpool.
+Turn up the heat to maintain that very gentle simmer, then add another egg in the same manner to the pan.

-To test for doneness, remove one of the eggs with a slotted spoon.
+2. To test for doneness, remove one of the eggs with a slotted spoon.
 Gently press the yolk with your finger.
 If it feels too soft, return egg to water.
-Cook a total of about 3 to 4 minutes.
-Remove with a slotted spoon and serve over toast.
+Cook for a total of about 3 minutes or less.
+Remove with a slotted spoon and gently dab the top with a paper towel — I lay a paper towel over the egg briefly to absorb the excess water.
+Serve the eggs over toast.
 Season with salt, pepper and Tabasco, if desired.

 Those egg pics look so luscious!!